Siphon880gh/devbrain/Enterprise - SECURITY, Code Standards, Compliance/Security - Bot Attack (Emergency Response and Prevention)/Diagnosing Bot Attacks - Detecting Traffic Bot Problems vs. Other Causes.md

 ```

 How to interpret it:
+- It's a tab separated values on multiple lines outputted to the terminal.
+The first column is the number of hits from the ip.
+The right column is the ip.
 - A few IPs with very high counts may indicate a **small number of abusive clients**.
 - Many different IPs with low counts each can indicate **distributed bot/scanner traffic**.
 	- If you get hit at a very high volume traffic with instant 75-100% CPU usage, then your server’s IP address is likely listed on a public scanning botnet or is experiencing a targeted DDoS (Distributed Denial of Service) attack.